sysrpl/Codebot.Web/README.md

 ### Formatting Templates

 In addition to inserting tempaltes into your pages, you can also use format specifiers to control how those properties are formatted.
-For example if you have a property called ``DontatedAmount`` of type ``double`` it could be formatted like so:
+For example if you have a property on your handler called ``DontatedAmount`` of type ``double`` it could be formatted like so:

 ```html
 	<p>We've received a total of {DonatedAmount:C2}!</p>
 ```

-If DonatedAmount was ``10157.5`` then the response would include ``We've received a total of $10,157.50!``
+And if DonatedAmount was ``10157.5`` then the response would include ``We've received a total of $10,157.50!``

 ## Responding to Web Methods